digitaldave0/docs/aws/aws/notes/aws_associate_notes_may_2021.md

 - All Region Trail and its got Global services turned on
 - A trail can store event in a definable s3 bucket, logs can be stored indefinitely
 - Cloud trail and put data into s3 or cloud watch logs, metric filter.
-- Organisational Trail.
-Managing Muti account easier
+- Organizational Trail.
+Managing Multi account easier

 Management events, Data events, Insights events